This is a collaborative post.

 The key things to remember here are your professionalism and your ability to demonstrate your work ethic to your client.
 Don’t forget to be a human being though!
 Interact, ask, and above all, listen to their needs.
 If you follow these steps, you will be able to impress clients in those initial meetings and hopefully, get more work as a result.

-What would your top tips be for freelancers looking to impress or win over prospective clients? let me know in the comments or you can catch up with me over on Twitter or Facebook.
+What would your top tips be for freelancers looking to impress or win over prospective clients? let me know in the comments.
 I’d love to know what some of your experiences have been as freelancers or as someone who has worked with a freelancer before.